 Las Setas / Metropol Parasol is a pretty cool modern wooden art sculpture with 6 wooden parasol or mushroom shapes built by a German architect in 2011.
 Located at Plaza de Encarnacion, the hotel I stayed in (more on that below) was right across from it so while I can’t say whether it’s worth paying to go up because I spent a lot of time staring at it from my balcony (sunset is apparently a popular time), it is a pretty cool sight and a break from the old style architecture you probably have seen so far.

-Interesting fact: The official name Metropol Parasol was apparently trademarks by the architect and he wanted to charge the city to use that name, so they ended up going with Las Setas which was what the local people had nicknamed it anyway.
+Interesting fact: The official name Metropol Parasol was apparently trademarked by the architect and he wanted to charge the city to use that name, so they ended up going with Las Setas which was what the local people had nicknamed it anyway.

 You’re free to wander around the main plaza of Las Setas de Seville, but if you want to climb up to the top, it costs 10 Euros for a general day ticket, 12 Euros for a sunset ticket and 15 Euros if you go up at night when it’s all lit up.
 You can get food from the Mercado de la Encarnacion on the ground floor or visit the Antiquarium (free entry with your Real Alcazar ticket) and see remains of the ancient Roman, and Visigoth civilisations in Seville.